Taena of Myr

 A Storm of Swords

 Taena accompanies her husband, Lord Orton Merryweather, to King's Landing when Margaery Tyrell is betrothed to King Joffrey I Baratheon.
 She provocatively dances at the wedding feast of Sansa Stark.
-Sansa considers her a sultry black-eyed beauty.
+Sansa considers Lady Merryweather to be a sultry black-eyed beauty.

 Taena is called as a witness for the prosecution in the trial of Tyrion Lannister for the death of King Joffrey.
-She testifies that she saw Tyrion drop something into the wedding chalice during Joffrey's wedding feast.
+Although Tyrion is innocent, Taena testifies that she saw him drop something into the wedding chalice during Joffrey's wedding feast.

 A Feast for Crows